Destination Himalaya

 Taj Gateway (B, L, D)

 Photograph the Taj at sunrise.
 We have the rest of the morning in Agra to further explore and photograph the city.
-Late afternoon fly to Delhi and after dinner transfer to the International Airport for the overnight return flight.
-(B,L,D)
+In the afternoon we fly or drive to Delhi and after dinner transfer to the International Airport for the overnight return flight.

 For detailed day-to-day itinerary or to book this trip please call us at 1-800- MY INDIA.